ulflulfl/homeautomation/MAX98357_Media_Player.md

     mode: mono
 ```

+Be careful to use the correct pin numbers.
+I'm using a nodemcu board, the pin numbering on other ESP32 boards may differ.

 ### Home Assistant

-Once the ESP32 is set up with the I2S Media Player, the media player simply appears in Home Assistant.
+Once the ESP32 is set up and powered on, the "ESPHome I2S Media Player" simply appears in Home Assistant.